apache/singa/doc/en/docs/installation.md

 ### Compile SINGA with CUDA and CUDNN

-Users are encouraged to install the cuda and [cudnn](https://developer.nvidia.com/cudnn) for running SINGA on GPUs to get better performance.
+Users are encouraged to install the CUDA and [CUDNN](https://developer.nvidia.com/cudnn) for running SINGA on GPUs to get better performance.

-SINGA has been tested over CUDA (7 and 7.5), and CUDNN (4-5.1).
+SINGA has been tested over CUDA (7, 7.5, 8), and CUDNN (4 and 5).
 If CUDNN is decompressed into non-system folder, e.g. /home/bob/local/cudnn/, the following commands should be executed for cmake and the runtime to find it